 How to send money to Hong Kong and bypass the banks

-With the Veem international payments platform, transferring money to Hong Kong is far easier and much more cost-effective than traditional bank wires.
+With Veem’s international payment method, sending international wire transfers to Hong Kong is far easier and much more cost-effective than traditional bank wires.
 Veem is an end-to-end global payment platform that directly connects money senders and receivers.
 While bank wire transfers go through intermediate banks, racking up “third party” fees and lengthy processing times, Veem swiftly transfers funds from one country to another.

 Here is a list of further references to consult when sending money to Hong Kong: